pfrazee/ssbmail/README.md

 Rather than attempting to route individual messages to specific hosts, MX writes the user's messages to a single append-only log.
 The log is then gossiped uniformly to any peer that's interested in the messages.
-The hosts, called "Pubs", are announced on the logs and synced with periodically.
+The servers, called "Pubs", are announced on the logs and synced with periodically.

 ### Encrypted mail